Updated 14th February 2022

-- Businesses and organizations that use SafeKey must display COVID-19 SafeKey signage in a visible location like a store window and on their website so that their customers and service users can see what services or activities require a valid COVID-19 SafeKey.
+- Businesses and organizations that use SafeKey must display 'We Use SafeKey signage in a visible location like a store window and on their website so that their customers and service users can see what services or activities require a valid COVID-19 SafeKey.

 - The COVID-19 SafeKey is an official document and digital verification that will be issued automatically for individuals that have completed a full course of an approved COVID-19 vaccine or receive a negative COVID-19 PCR test.